devnull-cz/c-prog-lang/modules/home-assignments/count-digit-occurence.md

 If unsure about the behavior, compile our solution and run it.

-- read characters until `EOF` and count occurence of each 0-9 digit.
+- Read characters until `EOF` and count occurence of each 0-9 digit.
 Only use what we have learned so far.
 You may end up with longer code than otherwise necessary but that is OK.

 ```
 $ cat /etc/passwd | ./a.out